 Voltage Testing

-Some of you may have only purchased or plan on purchasing a multimeter to use for one reason and one reason only: to test the voltage on your appliances and camp pedestal should you be worried about improper power supply to your campsite.
+Some of you may have only purchased or plan on purchasing a multimeter to use for one reason and one reason only: to test the voltage on your appliances and camp pedestal should you be worried about the improper power supply to your campsite.

 This is an easy task for a digital multimeter.
 Simply turn it on, change the settings to measure either DC or AC currents, use the attached multimeter probes against whatever electronic device you’re trying to measure, and read the number on the screen.